Explore solutions built for your industry

 • Titratable (means of measuring) acidity: Total acidity determined by chemical analysis

-Turning again to the source of the Critical Limit definition (Link to Source), here are some examples of critical limits in one food industry: seafood.
+Turning again to the source of the Seafood Critical Limit definition, there are some examples of critical limits in one food industry: seafood.
 Table 1 provides examples of biological hazards and methods of control along with critical limits for each.

 Topics: Food Safety HACCP